 What: Over 45,000 acres of land has been preserved and protected.
 Wildlife habitat, unique geologic features, greenways and 155 miles of trails are all part of Open Space and Mountain Parks.

 When: Open Space preservation began in 1898!
+See more below.

-Where: Boulder's Open Space & Mountain Parks form a buffer around the city, helping to establish its own, separate identity from neighboring communities.
+Where: Boulder's Open Space and Mountain Parks form a buffer around the city, helping to establish its own, separate identity from neighboring communities.
 Agricultural lands along the Boulder/Denver Turnpike and the Diagonal Highway provide a scenic entry into Boulder.
 Mountain backdrop and riparian greenways are also part of OSMP.
 The system forms the framework within which development occurs in the Boulder Valley.